Shrimp Chowder, a soup that hits the spot on a very cold day!Recipe for two!

 Pylos is an amazing little city situated by the water, such a traditional little place!
 Clean and fresh even though it has not seen many changes over the years.
 I just wandered around a bit and then left for Methoni which was about 20 minutes away.

 I have to remind myself that am riding in olive oil country; because that is all you see for miles and miles, OLIVE TREES!
-I take such pleasure when I go on road trips, and this road trip to Methoni I will love!I only wish that on a day like today my car was convertible, so I can feel the sun and the breeze on my face!
+I take such pleasure when I go on road trips, and this Methoni road trip I will love!I only wish that on a day like today my car was convertible, so I can feel the sun and the breeze on my face!

 When there I looked for my friend Sofia who visits Methoni and spends summers every year and found her within no time.
 This is one of the perks of a small place; everyone knows each other.
 So I went to her place and surprised her which made her totally shocked.
 After that, we went to the only hotel located by the water to find a nice room.
 Though it wasn’t what I am used to, the location provided an ethereal view and that was enough for me to spend time there.
 Besides I have a plan, you go in only when you are so tired and sleepy and you fall asleep in an instant!